 Every IT manager aspires to improve performance, accelerate incident response times, reduce system downtime, and simultaneously cut service costs in his or her IT support operations.
 Now, if you are in the pursuit of similar goals, look no further than an IT SLA.

-An IT SLA – or IT service level agreement – is a contract between IT support and an end user within the same organization.
+An IT SLA—or IT service-level agreement—is a contract between IT support and an end user within the same organization.
 Typically, IT SLAs establish a clear understanding of service parameters by defining the services extended, the quality standards that must be adhered to, and the timelines within which the services must be delivered.
-Operational level agreements (OLAs) and underpinning contracts (UCs) are agreements that the IT support makes with internal departments and with vendors or partners, respectively.
-The OLAs and UCs act as constituents of the final SLA that the IT support team draws up with the end users
+Operational-level agreements (OLAs) and underpinning contracts (UCs) are agreements that IT support makes with internal departments and with vendors or partners, respectively.
+The OLAs and UCs act as constituents of the final SLA that the IT support team draws up with end users.

 If you’d like to reap similar IT advantages, follow these five steps to draw up a great SLA.